cameronntaylor/cameronntaylor.github.io/index.md

 # About Me

 I am an economics PhD student at the Stanford Graduate School of Business.
-My research interests are broadly in applied microeconomics with specific interest in labor economics including inequality, education and child welfare.
+I work on topics in labor, child welfare and families, education, and inequality.
+My job market paper focuses on understanding which foster children benefit most from placement with foster families relative to institutions and how that informs optimal foster care policy.

 Email: <cntaylor@stanford.edu>